r-rocha/jsPsych-in-Qualtrics/mkdocs/github-pages.md

 I will use these GitHub-hosted scripts in the following tutorials, so please complete this step.

+<font color=red>**Please NOTE!!
+This tutorial series is based on version `6.x` of jsPsych.
+Due to extensive changes in jsPsych 7.x and above, many things in this tutorial may not work with jsPsych v7.x and above.
+So, I instead use the `6.1.0 version` below, [which I forked previously](https://github.com/kywch/jsPsych).**</font>

 ---

 ## Step 0.
 Create a GitHub account